top of page

 "I would like to be known as a person who is concerned about freedom and equality and justice and prosperity for all people." -Rosa Parks.

 Yolanda Harris Sayre is an attorney, adjudicator and problem solver.
-She currently serves as Legal Counsel for the Illinois State Police, where she practices litigation and administrative, employment, and civil rights law.
+Yolanda served as Legal Counsel for the Illinois State Police, where she practiced primarily litigation, administrative law, employment, criminal and civil rights law from 2021 to 2023.
+There she dealt with a broad array of issues from discrimination to firearms regulation to forensic science.

-Yolanda’s career began with the Texas Attorney General’s office where she worked for three years during law school and learned the fundamentals of litigation.
-Practicing with a student bar card, she sued fraudulent bankers and insurers winning millions of dollars for the people of Texas.
-After working at several large law firms and opting against that lifestyle, she was selected by the Chicago Police Department (CPD) as an original civilian trainer of Community Policing and Diversity Management.
-She taught large groups of community members and police officers how to work together to solve problems including crime and disorder.
+Yolanda’s career began with the Texas Attorney General’s office where she worked during law school and learned the fundamentals of litigation.
+There she practiced with a student bar card and sued fraudulent bankers and insurers, winning millions of dollars for the people of Texas.
+After working at several large law firms and deciding against that lifestyle, she took a position with the Chicago Police Department (CPD) as an original civilian trainer of Community Policing and Diversity Management.
+She taught large groups of community members and police officers how to work together to solve problems of crime and disorder.

-In 1999, she was promoted to the position of Attorney becoming the first African American to serve in that position at CPD.
-There, she taught 18,000+ law enforcement officers 92 different legal topics, including: Arrest, Search & Seizure, Evidence, Civil Rights & Liability, Use of Force, Laws of Admissions, Rights of the Accused, Juvenile Law and Firearm Laws.
-Because Yolanda is a Subject Matter Expert in criminal law and procedure, she was called to testify both as an expert witness and a consulting expert in state and federal cases, depositions and trials.
+Soon after, Yolanda became the first African American to serve in the position of Attorney at CPD.
+One of her duties was teaching 18,000+ law enforcement officers of all ranks over 92 different legal topics, including: Arrest, Search & Seizure, Evidence, Civil Rights & Liability, Use of Force, Laws of Admissions, Rights of the Accused, Juvenile Law and Firearm Laws.
+Yolanda also served as a Subject Matter Expert in criminal law and procedure and has served as both an expert witness and a consulting expert in state and federal cases, depositions and trials.
 Assigned to the Office of Constitutional Policing and Reform, her mission was to improve the criminal justice system and police / community relations.
+Prior to leaving, Yolanda wrote the new Constitutional Policing Fourth Amendment Curriculum for the entire Department.

 Yolanda earned her Bachelor's in Economics and Finance from State University of New York - College at Buffalo.
 She graduated from the University of Texas- Austin School of Law and earned a Graduate Certificate in Training and Performance Management from Saint Xavier University-Chicago.

 Yolanda is as culturally diverse as she is professionally diverse.
-She is of African American, Belgian and French heritage.
-She spent much of her childhood in Latin America where she became fluent in Spanish.
+She is of African American, Belgian and French heritage, and she spent much of her childhood in Latin America where she became fluent in Spanish.
 She is a resident of Bronzeville, in Chicago.

 JOIN THE CAMPAIGN!